 Syphax Airlines is a privately owned hybrid Tunisian airline established by businessman Mohamed Frikha in 2011.
 With its major hub in Sfax, the second-biggest city in Tunisia, Syphax commenced operations in mid 2012.
-The carrier is focussed on international flights, operating Airbus aircraft on both regular and charter flights to cities including Paris, Rome, Tripoli, Marseille, Lyon, Nice, Casablanca, Istanbul and Benghazi, in competition with national carrier Tunisair.
-A330s to be delivered in 2013 and 2014 will also extend its operations to long haul destinations.
+The carrier is focussed on providing international scheduled and charter services to destinations in Europe and North America.

 Location of Syphax Airlines main hub (Sfax Thyna Airport)